Skip to main content

 • 1.3: Rank and Homogeneous Systems

-This page discusses homogeneous systems of linear equations, emphasizing the presence of the trivial solution and the conditions for nontrivial solutions when there are more variables than equations.
+This Section discusses homogeneous systems of linear equations, emphasizing the presence of the trivial solution and the conditions for nontrivial solutions when there are more variables than equations.
 It explains the rank of a matrix as a measure of linear independence, its derivation from pivot columns, and its importance in determining the nature of solutions.

 • 1.4: Chemistry Application- Balancing Chemical Reactions